India’s ‘Silicon Valley’ is running dry as residents urged to take fewer showers and use disposable cutlery | KRDO

 “Children are defecating on the streets as there’s no water at home, they’re going thirsty, people are unable to cook,” she said.
 “This is not just a short-term problem, but will have long-term repercussions if it continues.”

-CNN has contacted Benagluru’s Water Supply and Sewage Board but is yet to receive a response.
+CNN has contacted Bengaluru’s Water Supply and Sewage Board but is yet to receive a response.

 No one spared